Business Term Loans, 2026 Guide

 OnDeck

-OnDeck is one of the largest dedicated online commercial lenders in the U.S., offering term loans up to $250,000 with terms of 12 to 24 months.
-They require a minimum 625 credit score and about $100,000 in annual revenue, and they fund most approved loans within one to three business days.
+OnDeck is one of the largest dedicated online commercial lenders in the U.S. They offer term loans up to $250,000 with 12 to 24 month terms.

 Fundbox